- The Washington Times - Tuesday, January 27, 2026

 Advertisement

-On Sunday, Yakubu Dogara, the former speaker of Nigeria’s House of Representatives, acknowledged that Christians are being victimized in parts of the country, particularly in the Muslim-dominated north.
+On Sunday, Yakubu Dogara, a former speaker of Nigeria’s House of Representatives, acknowledged that Christians are being victimized in parts of the country, particularly in the Muslim-dominated north.

 “There are areas, pockets of problems in certain parts of the north that we need to work on,” Mr. Dogara told the Daily Post newspaper.
 “But I believe that it will demand Christians and Muslims who understand working together to be able to take care of these concerns.”